apereo/cas/developer/Build-Process.md

 # Build Process

-This page documents the steps that a CAS developer should take for building a CAS server locally.
+This page documents the steps that a CAS developer/contributor should take for building a CAS server locally.

 ## Source Checkout